Skip to main content

 Duties of a Proxy Operator

-• Receiving requests over Web3 API protocol
+• Receive requests over Web3 API protocol

-• Shaping responses using Web3 API protocol
+• Shape responses using Web3 API protocol

 • Successfully executing transactions